eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 These functions are platform dependent.
 The declaration of these functions can be found in the ``uxr/client/profile/transport/`` folder.
 The common init transport functions follow the nomenclature below.

-..
-TODO: new functions have been added.
-Should the description above be improved and expanded?
-(ping, custom transport..)

 ------